 Ninth Grade Honors Curriculum

-High achieving, motivated students seeking academic rigor, scholarly challenge and intellectual challenge have the opportunity to take Honors Courses in the four core academic areas: English, mathematics, science and social studies.
+High achieving, motivated students seeking academic rigor and scholarly and intellectual challenge have the opportunity to take Honors Courses in the four core academic areas: English, mathematics, science and social studies.

 The depth, length, and frequency of assignments is demanding and the pace of instruction is brisk.
 Honors students demonstrate initiative, creativity, drive and independence; courses will require summer preparation.